watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Details regarding each specific manager are outside the scope of this document.

 # Security Considerations
-It has to be noted the SRv6 Service Function Node is globally accessible with IPv6.
+In this architecture, network functions are globally accessible via IPv6, since the network functions are SRv6 service segments.
-If a network function has a security vulnerability, this node or other device on the IPv6 network may be attacked.
+If a network function has a security vulnerability, this node or other devices on the IPv6 network could be attacked.

 The security requirements and mechanisms described in {{!RFC8402}}, {{!RFC8754}}, and {{!RFC8986}} are also applicable to this document.